What is Website Optimisation?

 Website optimisation involves multiple components working together:

-- Technical Performance: Fixing errors, optimizing speed, and improving mobile responsiveness.
+- Technical Performance: Fixing errors, optimising speed, and improving mobile responsiveness.

-- Content Quality: Crafting engaging, keyword-optimized content that aligns with user intent.
+- Content Quality: Crafting engaging, keyword-optimised content that aligns with user intent.

 - User Experience (UX): Streamlining navigation, improving design, and creating a seamless journey for visitors.